2026 Guide: Gross vs Volumetric Weight & Shipping Cost Hacks

 Gross Weight: Gross weight refers to the total weight of a package or shipment, including the weight of the actual items being shipped as well as the weight of the packaging materials used to protect and contain them.
 It is typically measured in kilograms (kg) or pounds (lb).
 Gross weight is often used as a basis for calculating shipping costs, especially for services where charges are based solely on weight.

-What is Volume Weight?
+What is Volumetric Weight?

-Volume Weight (or Dimensional Weight): Volume weight, also known as dimensional weight, is a calculation used by shipping companies to account for the space that a package occupies about its actual weight.
+Volumetric Weight (or Dimensional Weight): Volume weight, also known as dimensional weight, is a calculation used by shipping companies to account for the space that a package occupies about its actual weight.

 It is calculated based on the package’s dimensions (length, width, height) and a volumetric divisor provided by the carrier.
 The formula for calculating volume weight varies between carriers, but it generally involves multiplying the package’s dimensions and dividing by the volumetric divisor.